-On 5th October 1948, David and Hjördis Niven’s long awaited honeymoon ended with them flying BOAC from Bermuda to New York, jumping on the RMS Queen Elizabeth to Southampton, and finally dropping their suitcases in a luxurious rented pad in Chester Street, London, located a few yards from the Buckingham Palace gardens.
-They were therefore able to toddle around the corner on 14th November to join the crowds outside the palace gates when Prince Charles’ birth was announced.
+On 5th October 1948, David and Hjördis Niven’s long-awaited honeymoon ended with them flying BOAC from Bermuda to New York, jumping on the RMS Queen Elizabeth to Southampton, and finally dropping their suitcases in a luxurious rented pad at 23 Chester Street, London, just a few yards from the Buckingham Palace gardens.
+They were therefore able to toddle around the corner on 14th November and join the crowds outside the palace gates when Prince Charles’ birth was announced.

 “The Queen Mother and her husband, the late King George VI, had promised to come to our wedding reception which was given at the home of a personal friend of the Queen [and of David’s, naturellement].
 Unfortunately, their heavy list of public engagements prevented their coming, but a year later this same friend gave a cocktail party and invited us.
 The King and Queen were there.”